-In 2016, Hemberger wanted to convert from IHT’s chest-based heart rate monitors to the new adidas Zone for IHT Spirit wrist heart rate monitors.
+In 2016, Hemberger wanted to convert from IHT’s chest-based heart rate monitors to the new IHT Zone wrist heart rate monitors.
 But as many P.E. teachers experience, his local budget couldn’t provide the funds.
 Undeterred, Hemberger explored a number of different options, and with support from his administration and community, was able to find funding with help from a trio of organizations:

 A grant from Fosston Education Foundation covered half the cost of the class set of heart rate monitors, and after meeting with his principal and school superintendent, Hemberger approached local service organizations comprised of community leaders.
 He explained his P.E. program and the importance of teaching heart rate to the local Lions and Rotary clubs, comprised of community leaders who often support local educational initiatives, and his message resonated with both audiences.

 “Through the Lions Club, we were able to raise an additional $640,” Hemberger said.
 “After that was all said and done, we still needed to raise about $1,300.
 I had gone and spoken to our local Rotary Club and basically gave the same presentation that I did to the Lions Club.
 The CEO of was there as part of the Rotary.
 He talked to me afterwards and said they’d like to be a part of it.”

 Two weeks later, his search to find funding ended.
 Hemberger received an email from the CEO of the local hospital offering to cover the remainder of the cost to purchase the new heart rate monitors.